maisjamil1/Code-Review-Checklist-for-React-Next.js/README.md

 - Large JSX blocks reduce readability.
 Split into smaller reusable components or extracted JSX elements.<br>✅

-### Code Quality & Readability
+### Core Principles of Clean React Code
-- KISS: Keep It Simple & Stupid (Keep the codes simple and understandable)
+- Single Responsibility Principle (SRP)
+Each component should do one thing well.
+- Separation of Concerns
+Separate logic from presentation: business logic → hooks/utils; JSX → components.
-- Follow the DRY (Don’t Repeat Yourself) principle.
+- DRY — Don’t Repeat Yourself
-🔸 Extract repeating logic or components.
+Extract reusable logic into custom hooks, helpers, or shared components.
+- KISS — Keep It Simple, Stupid
+Avoid premature abstractions or overly complex solutions.
-- Follow YAGNI (You Aren’t Gonna Need It)
+- YAGNI — You Aren't Gonna Need It
+Don’t add features or complexity until they are needed.
-🔸Avoid creating functions that are not essential.
+Avoid creating functions that are not essential.
 Focus on what is really necessary, keeping the code simple and direct.

 - No unused props are passed to components.
 - Use Consistent Naming Conventions